 Choosing the right size is the most important consideration when buying a pet door.
-Go wrong with the size, and the door will be completely useless.
 If your pet can't get through comfortably, then what’s the point?

 To find this out, locate the tallest part of your dog’s back.
 Then measure the distance to the floor.
 Now, you’ll always want the highest point of the door opening to be a bit higher than that.
-Dogs love to run through flap doors, and if the top of the door is set too low; it’s really easy for your pet to get injured.
+For instance, my dog loves to run through flap doors, and if the top of the door is set too low, then it would be really easy for him pet to get injured.

 In addition to this, you should take into account the part below the opening that your dog will need to step over.
 This part shouldn’t take up more than one third of your pet’s height in order for the passage to be comfortable.

-When shopping for a pet door, you should also pay attention to the fact that the dimensions of the frame, the size of the opening, and the size of the cutout you need to make can all be different.
+When shopping for a pet door, our team notes that you should also pay attention to the fact that the dimensions of the frame, the size of the opening, and the size of the cutout you need to make can all be different.
 So, always make sure to check all 3.

 Material, Design and Energy Efficiency